pchetry2/ClipBoard_Staffing_-Analysis/README.md

 •	Facility with high fines but low contractor usage- room for expansion
 •	Lower staffing ratings facility where improvement is needed
 •	Launch educational campaigns to show the benefits of contractors in reducing penalties and improving care.

+# Conclusion
+This analysis shows that contractor usage is influenced more by regulation and turnover than occupancy.
+Targeting the right states, facility sizes, and ownership types can create meaningful growth for Clipboard Health.

+# Tools
+Python - Pandas, Numpy, Matplotlib, Seaborn